1990 Russian Supreme Soviet election

 Legislative elections were held in the Russian SFSR in March 1990 as part of the regional elections across the Soviet Union.
 The first round was held on 4 March, and the second round on 14, 17 and 18 March.
 Members of the Communist Party of the Soviet Union (CPSU) won 920 of the 1,068 seats, although several were supporters of the Democratic Russia movement.

 They were the first and only free elections to the Congress of People's Deputies of the RSFSR.
 The legislature became the Congress of People's Deputies of the Russian Federation after the dissolution of the Soviet Union, and was dissolved by Yeltsin in October 1993 during the constitutional crisis of 1993 and replaced by the Federal Assembly.

 Electoral system

 The electoral system was changed following criticism of the 1989 Soviet Union legislative election.
 The seats for social organisations were abolished and candidate nomination criteria were relaxed, with the local electoral commission screening stage scrapped.

 The elections were held using the two-round system; to be elected in the first round, a candidate had to receive over 50% of the vote and voter turnout be at least 50%.
-Of the 1,068 seats in the Congress of People's Deputies, 900 were elected in territorial constituencies and 168 in national-territorial constituencies (84 from territories, regions and the cities of Leningrad and Moscow, 64 from 16 autonomous republics, 10 from five autonomous regions and 10 from autonomous districts).
+Of the 1,068 seats in the Congress of People's Deputies, 900 were elected in territorial constituencies and 168 in national-territorial constituencies (84 from krais, oblasts and the cities of Leningrad and Moscow, 64 from 16 autonomous republics, 10 from five autonomous oblasts and 10 from autonomous okrugs).

 The elected members of the Congress of People's Deputies in turn elected members of the Supreme Soviet.